sh1boot/sh1boot.github.io/drafts/ciscv.md

 Alternatively, just expose it in a CSR.
 I'm not sure what's best for the most economical implementations.

-Another alternative, it's an instruction really doesn't want to deal with the complexity at all but already features the necessary machinery, might be to cancel the whole packet (reversing the effects of slot A if necessary) and for the exception handler to simulate the pair of instructions one at a time.
+Another alternative for exceptions, if an implementation doesn't want to deal with the complexity at all and has the necessary machinery, could be to cancel the whole packet (reversing the effects of slot A where necessary) and for the exception handler to simulate the pair of instructions one at a time.

 ## The encoding (provisional)